ddevv15/TheKingGroup/docs/activity.md

   - Both GitHub Pages and Vercel configurations are ready
   - Video file must use LFS due to size (174MB > 100MB GitHub limit)
   - Alternative: Consider external hosting (Cloudinary, Vercel Blob) for better performance if LFS causes issues

+## 2025-01-27 (Update Product Images to Match Homepage)

+- Prompt: "change the images according to the homepage page for products, I have uploaded the new images for products on the home page, however it is not implemeted on the products page"

+- Actions:
+  - Updated all product images in `app/products/page.jsx` to match homepage images:
+    - Rice: Changed from `/rice-grains-in-burlap-sack.jpg` to `/rice.jpg`
+    - Cashew: Changed from `/cashew-nuts-premium-quality.jpg` to `/cashew.jpg`
+    - Oilseeds: Changed from `/oilseeds-variety-collection.jpg` to `/oilseeds.jpg`
+    - Spices: Changed from `/colorful-spices-in-bowls.jpg` to `/spices.jpg`
+    - Tiles: Changed from `/elegant-ceramic-tiles-display.jpg` to `/tiles.jpg`
+    - Edible Oil: Changed from `/supermarket-products-shelf.jpg` to `/edibleoil.jpg`
+    - Castor Oil: Changed from `/supermarket-products-shelf.jpg` to `/castoroil.jpg`
+    - Pulses: Changed from `/supermarket-products-shelf.jpg` to `/pulses.jpg`
+  - Images that were already correct (no change needed):
+    - Cotton: `/cotton-bales-in-warehouse.jpg`
+    - Pharma: `/pharmaceutical-products-clean.jpg`
+    - Supermarket Products: `/supermarket-products-shelf.jpg`

+- Notes:
+  - All product images on products page now match the homepage
+  - Consistent image usage across the site improves user experience
+  - All 11 products now use the correct images